 Stretch marks can’t be removed by using coconut oil or any other topically applied product.
 But coconut oil may improve the overall appearance of skin, which could reduce the look of stretch marks.
 It may also promote healing and prevent stretch marks from occurring.

 There isn’t a large body of scientific evidence linking coconut oil to a reduction in stretch marks because it hasn’t been studied significantly for this condition.
-However, a review of multiple studies on plant oils and their effect on skin included findings on virgin coconut oil and its positive impact on skin health.
+However, a of multiple studies on plant oils and their effect on skin included findings on virgin coconut oil and its positive impact on skin health.
 According to the review, coconut oil can speed wound healing and promote collagen turnover in wounds.
 It’s also been shown to reduce inflammation.

 Coconut oil is highly emollient and can help keep skin hydrated.
 This may make it more elastic and less prone to stretch marks.
 Its lauric acid content also makes it easily absorbed deep into skin’s layers, where it may have a positive effect on collagen production.
 Use coconut oil as a topical treatment, or try putting it in your bath to silken skin.